pierre-rouleau/pel/README.rst

 - provides the ability to use Tree-Sitter based major modes but also dynamically switch from classic to Tree-Sitter based major mode and back at any time and without any impact on your original selection;
-  the `🚦 Tree-sitter PDF`_ lists these modes,

-  - the `🚦 Tree-sitter PDF`_ provides information on the Tree-Sitter language grammar and major modes supporting it, and
+  - the `🚦 Tree-sitter PDF`_ provides information on the Tree-Sitter language grammars and major modes supporting it, and
   - the document titled `Using tree-sitter with Emacs and PEL`_ describes how to setup your environment to use the Tree-Sitter based modes,